KynanDelaney/PlanarID/tutorial/tutorial.md

 The output of clicking `No matches here` or `This is a match` is a file called `matches_YYYY-MM-DD.csv` which is a growing compendium of individuals' aliases in the photographic record.
-This list of aliases can be converted to a census history of individuals in R or Python (future convenience functions will be detailed in the repository `.readme`)
+This list of aliases can be converted to a census history of individuals in R or Python or passed to the **Generate and Visualise Encounter History** tool in the app.